JanoTheDev/Lebanese-Driving-Test/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-Areas where we need help:
-- Adding more questions to the database
-- Improving translations
-- Enhancing UI/UX
-- Bug fixes
-- Documentation improvements
-- Feature suggestions

 ## About the Test 📝

 - The practice test simulates the official Lebanese driving license computer test